-Yattendon Church of England (Aided) Primary School is situated in the village of Yattendon which lies about six miles North East of Newbury.
-Like so much of West Berkshire, it is in the North Wessex Downs Area of Outstanding Natural Beauty.
-In the village there is our school, a pub, a shop with a post officer, a hairdresser and a brewery with a shop.
+Yattendon Church of England (Aided) Primary School is situated in the village of Yattendon which lies six miles North East of Newbury.
+We are in the North Wessex Downs Area of Outstanding Natural Beauty.
 The school building was built in 1892 and given to Yattendon village by Alfred Waterhouse in memory of his son Alfred Maurice Waterhouse.

 The attractions of our school are many - a lovely building, a beautiful rural environment with a large playing field and playground for our pupils to enjoy, committed teachers, support staff and governors.
-We have a strong support team in place for the children and also, within the administration team, a School Business Manager.
-The school boasts a very active Parent Teacher Association (Friends of Yattendon School - FOYS) which runs events such as quiz nights, silent auctions and social events for parents and teachers.
-In the past they have paid for a new storage shed and the refurbishment of our library.
-They also commit to funding an enrichment day each term for the whole school, for example, a Roman Gladiator workshop, a STOMP workshop and a Shakespeare workshop this year.
+The school has an active Parent Teacher Association (Friends of Yattendon School - FOYS) which runs events to raise funds for the school.
+They also commit to funding an enrichment day each term for the whole school, for example, a Roman Gladiator workshop, a STOMP workshop and a Shakespeare workshop last year.

-Our active school council represents the views of all the children and hold charitable events throughout the year such as cake sales to raise money for a chosen charity.
-This year they have raised money for Guide dogs for the Blind and have visited the breeding centre as well as raising enough money to sponsor a puppy.
-Strong links to our church allow the children to enjoy many of the highlights of the Christian year including: Harvest, Remembrance services, Christmas Carols by Candlelight service, Christingle and an annual St. Frideswide pilgrimage.
+Our school council, represented by a member from each year group, shares the views of their classes at meetings.
+Last year they raised money for Guide dogs for the Blind and have visited the breeding centre as well as raising enough money to sponsor a puppy.
+Strong links to our church allow the children to enjoy many of the highlights of the Christian year including: Harvest, Remembrance, Carols by Candlelight and our annual St. Frideswide pilgrimage.